mozilla/fxa/features/proposed/FxA-99-improved-login-notification/README.md

 * IP-based geoprofiling
   can give us sufficiently reliable information about the physical location of the device that was used to log in to FxA.
+The primary source of the location data will be [Maxmind](https://www.maxmind.com/en/geoip2-city), which claims 99.8% accurate on a country level, 90% accurate on a state level, 81% accurate on a city level for the US within a 50 kilometer radius.
+Outside of the US it can be considerably lower.

 ****